Wei-Yin Chen: 2013 season

 Coming out of spring training, Chen won the number two spot in the Orioles' starting rotation behind Jason Hammel.
 Chen set a goal to throw 200 innings on the season.
 In his first three starts, he lacked run support and went 0–2 despite posting a 4.00 ERA.
 On May 15, 2013, the Orioles placed Chen on the disabled list, his first-ever stint there, with an injury to his right oblique.
 In his return from the disabled list on July 10, 2013, Chen pitched seven innings in a matchup against the Texas Rangers striking out four and allowing three hits, earning the win.
 Overall in 2013, Chen finished 7–7 with a 4.07 ERA in 23 starts.
 During the 2013 off-season, Chen underwent knee surgery to remove bone spurs.

 2014 season

 Chen pitched a season-high of eight strikeouts in a win against the Seattle Mariners on August 1, 2014.
 He dedicated the win to victims of the 2014 Kaohsiung gas explosions, which occurred hours earlier in his hometown.
 On September 10, Chen picked up his 15th win of the season against the Boston Red Sox and carried a perfect game into the sixth inning until Dan Butler's first major league hit.
 Chen finished the season with a 16–6 record and 3.54 ERA over 185 2/3 innings.
 In game 3 of the 2014 ALCS on October 14, Chen pitched 5 1/3 innings on 80 pitches and gave up 2 runs in a loss against the Kansas City Royals.
-Chen became the first Taiwanese pitcher to start an ALCS game.